 - More predictable energy costs (gas vs grid power costs).

 - Emergency power source during disasters.

 - Lower net emissions, CHP produces about half that of traditional power sourcing strategies.

-- When properly connected to the grid, Distributed Generation can improve the overall grid resiliency and improved response to renewable power generation contributed by wind and solar.
+- When properly connected to the grid, distributed generation can improve the overall grid resiliency and response to renewable power generation, contributed by wind and solar.